jzgriffin/rshell/README.md

 - GNU Make
 - Doxygen (optional; only for `doc` target)

+# Testing

+The source distribution contains an extensive test suite for the parser and built-in commands for the shell.
+To execute the entire test suite, execute `make test`.
+Alternatively, you may run individual suites with the shell scripts in the `tests` directory (e.g. `tests/exit.sh`).

 # Using

 Once built, the `rshell` executable resides in the `bin/` directory and